 These two techniques focus on improving the mobility of the body.
 Much like sports massage, they focus on the individuality of the client to isolate the client’s different limitations and injuries and recommend the best treatment.
 Feldenkrais focuses on a client’s ideal pattern of movement that will allow for an expanded range of motion; this style of massage works best on stroke and accident survivors who have a limited range of motion.
 The Trager technique uses rocking massage and gentle shaking strokes, different from those of the Swedish massage, to help the client release harmful holding patterns.
-“Holding patterns” refers to the way you might compensate for an injury to one shoulder by carrying it lower than the other, or adjusting your walk to ease the discomfort of an old injury to your knee.
+“Holding patterns” refers to the way you might compensate for an injury to one shoulder by carrying it lower than the other or adjusting your walk to ease the discomfort of an old injury to your knee.
 The idea behind the Trager massage is to allow clients to become aware of their bodies, how they move and allow them to break those patterns.

 The Shiatsu massage combines stretches with finger pressure and applies these strokes to different pressure points.
 The goal of this technique is to correct energy imbalances, sooth overactive sympathetic nervous systems and even improve circulation.
 The Shiatsu is a massage best used for rejuvenation rather than injury recovery.
 This technique allows clients to ease stress and leave their therapy session feeling invigorated.

-Thai massages are even more hands on, if you’ll excuse the pun, than the other techniques we’ve discussed.
+Thai massages are even more hands-on if you’ll excuse the pun than the other techniques we’ve discussed.
 Often, the Thai massage will have the therapist manipulating their client’s body into a wide variety of stretches and poses.
-The masseuse will even use their own body to stretch their client out and apply pressure to joints and muscles using their own hands, feet, elbows and knees.
+The masseuse will even use their own body to stretch their client out and apply pressure to joints and muscles using their own hands, feet, elbows, and knees.
 It is the Thai massage that will usually have therapists walking on their client’s backs.
 This massage is used to energize the client and increase flexibility.

 There are a great number of massage techniques and a vast amount of ways to combine different techniques to best assist a client.
 More on these techniques can be read by following the included links and reading about the differences between techniques on physioworks .com.

-*In no way does Fremont College promise or guarantee employment or level of income/wages.
+*In no way does Fremont University promise or guarantee employment or level of income/wages.
 Before practicing any new modalities or techniques, check with your state’s massage therapy regulatory authority to ensure they are within the state’s defined scope and standards of practice for massage therapy.